Organic Electronics Laboratory

 We develop next-generation solar cells based on semiconducting polymers.
-To elucidate the mechanisms that lead to photon-to-current energy conversion, functional structures of the photovoltaic layer have been visualized at the nanometer scale by conductive atomic force microscopy.
+To elucidate the mechanisms that lead to photoelectric conversion, functional structures of the active layer have been visualized at the nanometer scale by conductive atomic force microscopy.
 (Fig. 3)

 We study the origin of the strong absorption of terahertz wave by organic-inorganic hybrid perovskite thin film such as AMX3 (A = MA or FA, M = Pb or Sn, and X = Cl, Br, I) and develop THz-sensing devices with them.
 (Fig. 4)